CatherineP37/project_5/README.md

 Epic - Shopping bag

-- As a shopper I can easily select the quantity of a product in my shopping bag.
+- As a site user I can easily select the quantity of a product in my shopping bag.

-- As a shopper I can easily view items in my shopping bag.
+- As a site user I can easily view items in my shopping bag.

 Epic - Checkout

-- As a shopper I can easily enter my payment details so that I can make a purchase.
+- As a site user I can easily enter my payment details so that I can make a purchase.

-- As a shopper I can view an order confirmation after making an order.
+- As a site user I can view an order confirmation after making an order.

-- As a shopper I get an email confirmation after making an order.
+- As a site user I get an email confirmation after making an order.

 Epic - Store management

 - As a store owner I can easily add new items to my store.

 - As a store owner I can delete products from my store.

+Epic - Events

+- As a site user I can see a list of events.

+- As a site user I can easily put my name down for events.

+Epic - Contact

+- As a site user I can contact the business easily.

+Epic - Reviews

+- As a site user I can read reviews about a product so that I can get more information about the product.

+- As a site user I can write a review about a product.

+Epic - Products

+- As a site user I can easily see what products are for sale.

+- As a site user I can see a picture of the product so that I know what it looks like.

+- As a site user I can read a description of a product so that I can learn more about the product before deciding to buy or not.

 ## Wireframes